MicrosoftDocs/sysinternals/sysinternals/downloads/sysmon.md

 -   Multiple hashes can be used at the same time.
 -   Includes a process GUID in process create events to allow for correlation of events even when Windows reuses process IDs.
--   Include a session GUID in each events to allow correlation of events on same logon session.
+-   Includes a session GUID in each event to allow correlation of events on same logon session.
 -   Logs loading of drivers or DLLs with their signatures and hashes.
--   Logs opens for raw read access of disks and volumes
+-   Logs opens for raw read access of disks and volumes.
 -   Optionally logs network connections, including each connection’s source process, IP addresses, port numbers, hostnames and port names.